mholyaee/PSCP/README.md

 Third, one should run make_sequences.m to extract features and construct dataset

 After obtaining the dataset, users should put them in the same folder with this program, and modify the file path in the program.
-The main program is BHDA.m.
+The classification is down by BHDA.m.

-Moreover, it is be noted that the constructed datasets are available in current path.